nesaranaeem/gadget-specs/README.md

 - **Light Mode/Dark Mode:** You can toggle light mode or dark mode theme.

-- **Next.js Powered:** MedeBD is built with Next.js, ensuring a fast, interactive, and responsive user experience.
+- **Next.js Powered:** Gadget Specs is built with Next.js, ensuring a fast, interactive, and responsive user experience.

 ## Installation